spok7/spigotUp/README.md

   -t TARGET             specifies the target directory from
                         which to save / restore backups

-  -wc WORLD_CONTAINER   speficies where to backup worlds from; default is
-                        the server folder
 ```

 Here are some example use cases: